nikos9413/hello-world/README.md

 # hello-world
 hello people
 I'm an Informatics and Telecommunications student in Athens, Greece.
-I like python, C++, C, Assembly MIPS.
+I like javascript, python, C++, C.